 Step 5) Re-create APA project archive files for each project, and copy them back to your host

 Now that you've opened and closed all your 32bit projects, you're ready to archive them back to an APA so you can copy them to your Windows 7 64bit system.

 Do this by simply running the FTView Application Manager and making an APA archive file for each project.
 Then open “My Computer” and copy your new APA files to your Windows 7 64bit system.

 I hope this article about an easy way to convert your 32bit View Studio projects was helpful.

-If you have any comments, questions, or suggestions, please don't hesitate to leave them with us by filling out the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or suggestions, please don't hesitate to leave them with us by filling out the “post a comment or question” link below.